miguelgrinberg/microdot/docs/extensions.rst

 ``allow_subdomains=True`` option when you create the ``CSRF`` class.

 .. note::
-   This extension is designed to block requests issued by web browsers that are unsafe or unauthorized by the application owner.
+   This extension is designed to block requests issued by web browsers when they are found to be unsafe or unauthorized by the application owner.
+The method used to determine if a request should be allowed or not is based on the value of headers that are normally only sent by web browsers.
 Clients other than web browsers are not affected by this extension and can send requests freely.

 Test Client
 ~~~~~~~~~~~